MehranDHN/HerzfeldDocuments/README.md

 # Herzfeld Archive Data Extraction and RDF Transformation

-This repository contains tools to extract metadata from the Ernst Herzfeld Papers XML archive, transform a subset of the data into Turtle (TTL) format using a custom ontology, and query the resulting RDF data with SPARQL.
+This repository contains tools to extract metadata from the [Ernst Herzfeld Papers](https://sova.si.edu/record/fsa.a.06), transform a subset of the data into Turtle (TTL) format using a custom ontology, and query the resulting RDF data with SPARQL.
 The project focuses on the archival structure of series, subseries, and resources (files and items) from the Smithsonian's Freer and Sackler Archives.
+While using the Smithsonian Official API to search for IIIF resources on Ernst Herzfeld, I discovered a significant XML file.
+It appeared to be the primary data source for Herzfeld's documents on the Smithsonian website.
+I extracted relevant data, focusing on the structure of collections, series, and subseries.
+This file contains well-integrated data with Wikidata, LCSH, and AAT, making it ideal for creating a Knowledge Graph to highlight key entities and their relationships.
+Despite the advanced technologies at the Smithsonian, including an Open Access RESTful API, they lack a machine-readable catalog.

 ## Table of Contents
 - [Project Overview](#project-overview)